d0ctr/telehooking/README.md

   - /get {name} — getting content that was saved by `/set`
   - /get_list — getting a list of possible /get
   - /ahegao — getting a random ahegao
+  - /urban {phrase?} — get the random or the phrase (if specified) definition from urban dictionary

 ## API